vinayaktiwari650-alt/PengView/README.md

-# PengVision
+# PengVision 🐧

 An AI-powered toolkit for architects to visualize, analyze, and present building designs.
-Simply upload a photo of a building, and PengVision will generate a complete suite of architectural assets.
+Simply upload a photo of a building, and PengVision will generate a complete suite of architectural assets, with the ability to save your work and continue later.

 ![PengVision Screenshot](https://storage.googleapis.com/aistudio-project-assets/L2Fpc3R1ZGlvL2dlbS1wcm9qZWN0cy9wLzU1OTM5NTU5NjM5MA/persistent/11802909_1721243142491.png) <!-- Replace with a screenshot of your app -->

 ---

-##  Features
+## ✨ Features

+-   **User Login**: A simple, username-based login system to provide a personal workspace.
+All projects are saved per-user in the browser's local storage.
 -   **Image Upload**: Start by uploading a JPG, PNG, or WEBP photo of a building.
+-   **Project Management**:
+    -   **Save Project**: Save your uploaded image and all generated assets under a project name.
+    -   **My Projects**: View, load, and delete your saved projects from a convenient modal.
+    -   **New Project**: Easily clear the workspace to start fresh.
 -   **Architectural Portfolio Generator**: Automatically creates a professional portfolio with multiple views:
     -   3D Block Model
     -   Photorealistic Night Render